karloismann/itadOS/README.md

 # itadOS
 **WARNING: Use at your own risk. \
-It will permanently erase all data on connected storage devices and may cause irreversible changes. \
+It will permanently erase all data on storage devices and may cause irreversible changes or damage. \
 This is a an early version and will contain bugs.**

 **ISO DOWNLOAD:** \
 https://drive.google.com/uc?export=download&id=1sH1MbTlfzkQweXfaXBdihO05Gc6DGrdT

+**Report bugs and send feedback:** \
+itadoperatingsystem@gmail.com

 itadOS is a GDPR-aware data erasure tool that integrates existing Linux utilities into a functional, auditable, and user-friendly erasure system. \